arangodb/docs/3.10/indexing-geo.md

 ### Query for Results Intersecting a Polygon

-A query which returns documents with an intersection of their stored geometry and a GeoJSON Polygon.
+A query that returns documents with an intersection of their stored geometry and a GeoJSON Polygon.

 ```